 In school, we are very fortunate to have staff who have a genuine interest in history and who love teaching the theme.
-We have a member of staff who used to be a history teacher at secondary school and staff who have lived in the area since birth, giving them first hand experiences which they can share about and how the local area has developed over time.
+We have a member of staff who used to be a history teacher at secondary school and staff who have lived in the area since birth, giving them firsthand experiences which they can share with the pupils showing how the local area has developed over time.

 We believe as a school that it is vital for our pupils to experience history, broadening their horizons and developing cultural capital, for example trips out to local and national museums are used.
 We want to give our pupils, with enrichment a chance to build on their learning and help them to understand further the developing world they live in.

-Our History curriculum, which has been created by our subject leader, is taught through theme-based lessons alongside our Geography, Art and D.T lessons.
-The themes are chosen in advance for each of the year groups working on a two-year cycle to cover the National Curriculum objectives.
-Our History lessons are planned around themes that match the curriculum, work for our pupils and take into account their enjoyment and prior experiences.
-We cover local, national and worldwide history through these themes for example in years 3 and 4 they do a local study on Cannock Chase, a national study of what life was like at different periods of time and worldwide studying Ancient Egyptians and their influence on the world.
+Our history curriculum, which has been created by our subject leader, is taught as an individual subject once every term.
+The studies are chosen in advance for each of the year groups working on a two-year cycle in Key Stage 1, with other year groups teaching as individual years to cover the National Curriculum objectives.
+Our history lessons are planned around areas of study that match the curriculum, work for our pupils and consider their enjoyment and prior experiences.
+We cover local, national and worldwide history through these studies, for example year 3 in Autumn study the local area of Cannock Chase and its mining history.
+Then in Spring they study nationally how life changed in Britain during the Stone Age from the Iron Age period.
+Finally, in the Summer term they study what life was like during the Roman period both worldwide but also the impact they had on Britain.